Are You Experiencing Leadership Team Problems?

 Either person meets the criteria of GWC or they don’t.
 There is no middle ground.

 If they don’t Get It, they can be taught.
-If they don’t Want It, they can be moved to a place they are happier.
+On the other hand, if they don’t Want It, they can be moved to a place they are happier.
 If they don’t Have the Capacity to Do It, changes to their responsibilities can be made or the company can help them to gain the Capacity.

 Need More Help?